tushar-sharma/tushar-sharma.github.io/_posts/2015-03-08-shooting-messenger.md

 <p>India is probably the most hypocritical society.
 At one instance we worship girls as goddess.
 Paint her in hues and colors and associate her with prosperity.
 On the hand we burden the bride’s father with dowry.
 Callously judge her character every time.
 As a boy, nobody questions my character when at times I come late at night.
 Why such double standard?
 Why can't I be slut?</p>

 <p>The notion that women needs to be protected fuels the male chauvinist mentality.
 Women are often portrayed as delicate flower always in need of a guardian.
-Such idea lead to belief that women cannot protect themselves.
+Such idea lead to belief that women tender, feeble & dependent.
 Our movie industry is also responsible for promulgating such beliefs.
 </p>

 <p>